 Behavioral and legal approaches to the management of human resources in organizations.
 Three lecture hours per week.
+Credit: 3 semester hours

 HRPO 2307 Organizational Behavior

 The analysis and application of organizational theory, group dynamics, motivation theory, leadership concepts, and the integration of interdisciplinary concepts from the behavioral sciences.
 Three lecture hours per week.